 The catchment management approach being promoted through this project aligns with the MWE’s

 Catchment-based Water Resources Management (CbWRM) strategy, which is aimed at developing and implementing Catchment Management Plans through a stakeholders driven process.
-Catchment Management Planning (CMP) Guidelines have been developed to guide the process of preparation of CMPs in Uganda and the de-concentration of water resources management to WMZs.
-A CMP contains priority investment and management measures needed to be implemented to protect and restore the catchment.
+Catchment Management Planning (CMP) Guidelines (MWE 2014, rev in 2017) have been developed to guide the process of preparation of CMPs in Uganda and the de-concentration of water resources management to WMZs. .

 The National Climate Change Policy (NCCP) is Uganda’s integrated response to climate change that clearly defines a pathway for dealing with the challenges of climate change within the socio-economic context.
 The goal of Uganda’s National Climate Change Policy is to ensure a harmonized and coordinated approach towards a climate resilient and sustainable low-carbon development path for Uganda.
 The overall policy objective is to ensure that all stakeholders address climate change impacts and their causes through appropriate measures, while promoting sustainable development.
+The policy calls for the integration of climate change concerns into national efforts for sustainable and long-term conservation, access and effective utilization and management of water resources.

+The Uganda’s Nationally Determined Contributions (NDC) for the water sector prioritizes the management of water resource systems, including wetlands, particularly in cities, in such a way that floods are prevented and existing resources conserved through the establishment of an IWRM system.

 Uganda’s National Communication on climate change to UNFCCC also emphasizes access to information on additional measures and policies required to adapt to climate change, as well as information on gaps and constraints (besides lack of financial resources and technical constraints), and the weak capacity of lower level decision-makers to manage natural resources due to inadequate information / knowledge.